 8.4 Key Issue #4: Support of UE-to-UE Relay

-For Key Issue #4 (Support of UE-to-UE Relay), the followings are taken as interim conclusions:

-- UE-to-UE Relay conclusions are subject to confirmation from RAN2 and SA3 for normative work.

-- The final decision on whether or not to proceed with Layer-2 and/or Layer-3 into normative work will be made in cooperation with other WGs.

-The followings are taken as interim conclusion for Layer-3 UE-to-UE relay:
+The followings are concluded for Layer-3 UE-to-UE relay:

 - No showstopper has been identified by SA2 for L3 UE-to-UE solution.
 SA2 recommends L3 UE-to-UE Relay proceed into normative work, subject to RAN2 and SA3 conclusion.